ginkgobioworks/gen/docs/graph_operators.md

 - Saves linear sequences to send to synthesis provider.

 ### 8. Export GFA
-- Saves the graph of the assembled DNA for visualization and read mapping.
+- Saves the graph of the assembled DNA for visualization and read mapping by graph aware sequence alignment tools.

 The design workflow may end here, but many users like to simulate the cloning process as a sanity check before pulling the trigger on their synthesis order.
 In our case that would be the reverse set of operations: